Symbols and Imagery in the Sacred Heart Devotion Part 3: On the Edge of Modernity

 Sacred Heart of Jesus

-In this series, we have been regarding the birth of the public cult of the Sacred Heart at the very beginning of the modern era.
+In this series, we have regarded the birth of the public cult of the Sacred Heart at the very beginning of the modern era.

 We have seen how Valentin Tomberg regarded this as an intervention from Heaven to combat the emergence of rationalism – and the materialism that followed in the wake of rationalism.